Sunday, 13 March 2011

 A Review of" a glorious liberty" the ideas of the Ranters A L Morton

 There is no doubt that without the intervention of the historians around the Communist Party of Great Britain groups like the Ranters would have been consigned to a few footnotes of history.
-Leslie Morton’s is perhaps most well-known for his important work a People’s History of England.
+Leslie Morton’s is perhaps most well-known for his outstanding work a People’s History of England.
 It was the founding book of the CPHG.
-From the beginning there was a contradiction between the avocation of the Popular Front politics and the historian’s group writing about democratic groups such as the Levellers, Ranters and Diggers in the vain of history from below.
-The CPHG group tended glorify an unbroken historical line of English Radicalism.
+From the beginning, there was a contradiction between the avocation of the Popular Front politics and the historian’s group writing about liberal groups such as the Levellers, Ranters and Diggers in the vein of history from below.
+The CPHG group tended to glorify an unbroken historical line of English Radicalism.
 His small book a glorious liberty also has a tendency to do this.

-To his credit A L Morton who was probably the world’s leading authority on the Ranters had sought to make an objective assessment of the Ranters who up until then had largely been described as “mad men”.
-In historical terms the Ranters had a very short shelf life.
+To his credit, A L Morton who was probably the world’s leading authority on the Ranters had sought to make an objective assessment of the Ranters who up until then had mostly been described as “mad men”.
+In historical terms, the Ranters had a very short shelf life.
 They burst into life in waning days of the civil war and barely survived the Cromwell Protectorate.

 According to Morton “The Ranters formed the extreme left wing of the sects which came into prominence during the English Revolution, both theologically and politically.
 Theologically these sects lay between the poles of orthodox Calvinism, with its emphasis on the power and justice of God as illustrated in the grand scheme of election and reprobation, with its insistence upon the reality of Hell in all its most literal horrors and upon the most verbal and dogmatic acceptance of the Scriptures, and of antinomianism with its emphasis upon God’s mercy and universality, its rejection of the moral law, and with it, of Hell in any but the most figurative sense, and its replacement of the authority of the Scriptures by that of the inner light.
 The political views of the Ranters were the outcome of this theology.
 God existed in all things: I see that God is in all Creatures, Man and Beast, Fish and Fowle, and every green thing, from the highest Cedar to the Ivey on the wall; and that God is the life and being of them all, and that God doth really dwell, and if you will personally; if he may admit so low an expression in them all, and hath his Being no where else out of the Creatures.

-While it is not in the scope of these notes to examine the relationship between the Levellers in and the Ranters in large detail some points can be made.
-Both groups took part in a successful revolution and their leaders were prominent members of the New Model Army.
-The social base for both movements were similar.
-There were religious differences but these were not major sticking points as can be seen when some Levellers moved easily into the Ranters towards the end of the Civil War.
+While it is not within the scope of these notes to examine the relationship between the Levellers in and the Ranters in considerable detail some points can be made.
+Both groups took part in a successful revolution, and their leaders were prominent members of the New Model Army.
+The social base for both movements was similar.
+There were religious differences, but these were not major sticking points as can be seen when some Levellers moved smoothly into the Ranters towards the end of the Civil War.
 One difference was that the Ranters were able to at least theoretically to think beyond the end of the civil war.
 They saw the civil war and the revolution as a stepping stone to a better and more equal society.
 They really did want to see the world turned upside down.
-Another marked difference with the Levellers was the fact that the Ranters openly appealed to the lower sections of the population i.e. a very embryonic working class.
+Another marked difference with the Levellers was the fact that the Ranters openly appealed to the lower sections of the population i.e. a very early working class.